pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Optimized database queries for better performance
 - ✅ Implemented efficient data aggregation for statistics
 - ✅ Fixed toast notification issues in the Mock Interview page by properly using the useToast hook
+- ✅ Implemented robust error handling in the statistics API
+- ✅ Updated navigation structure with consistent breadcrumbs

 ## What's Left to Build